-1. A machine for conveying a carton including a lid having at least one flap along a path, comprising:
+1. A machine for conveying a carton including a lid having at least first and second flaps along a conveying path in a first, substantially horizontal plane, comprising:

-an overhead conveyor including at least one first lug selectively movable to a depending position for engaging and conveying the carton in a first direction along the path;

-a takeaway conveyor adjacent to the overhead conveyor including at least one second lug selectively movable to an upstanding position for engaging and conveying the carton in a second direction along the path, said second direction being generally perpendicular to the first direction; and means for folding the at least one flap while the carton is conveyed along the path by the overhead conveyor or the takeaway conveyor.
+- a support surface for supporting the carton during movement along the conveying path; - an overhead conveyor overlying a first portion of the support surface, said overhead conveyor including at least one first lug selectively movable from a retracted position to a depending position for engaging and conveying the carton in a first direction along the support surface; - a takeaway conveyor adjacent a second portion of the support surface for conveying at least one second lug selectively movable from a retracted position to an upstanding position for engaging and conveying the carton in a second direction along the path, said second direction being generally perpendicular to the first direction; and - a first folder for folding at least the first flap while the carton is conveyed along the first portion of the support surface by the overhead conveyor; and - a second folder for folding at least the first flap while the carton is conveyed along the second portion of the support surface by the takeaway conveyor.